sophia303v/dynamic-WebCrawler/README.md

 Then get the specific block you need, and output it in JSON. <br>

 <h3> mobile01.py </h3>
 It's a simple static web-crawler.
-Fetch the data in udn.
+Fetch the data in mobile01.
 Use beautifulSoup.
 Output as JSON. <br>
 BeautifulSoup will have a strange problem that it will be disconnected sometimes. <br>
 If it disconnected, just look the articlesNum printed on console.
 And modified the "articleNum" parameter in this file and then it can continue to fetch the next following articles. <br>